For this type of tumour there are also various case reports available.

 The objective criterion of safety was the number of patients with documented adverse events due to mistletoe therapy.

-The adjusted hazard ratio (HR, relative risk) to die of any reason during the therapy and follow-up period was significantly lower in the mistletoe group than in the control group.
+The adjusted hazard ratio (HR, relative risk) to die of any reason during the therapy and follow-up period was significantly lower in the mistletoe therapy group than in the control group.
 Comparable results were also obtained for tumour-related survival.
-Here the HR in the mistletoe group was even 0.41 (p = 0.002), which corresponds to a relative risk reduction of 59 percent.
+Here the HR in the mistletoe therapy group was even 0.41 (p = 0.002), which corresponds to a relative risk reduction of 59 percent.

-In the mistletoe group, 11 patients (3.3%) developed therapy-related adverse drug reactions (ADRs) which were non-specific and only mild to moderate.
+In the mistletoe therapy group, 11 patients (3.3%) developed therapy-related adverse drug reactions (ADRs) which were non-specific and only mild to moderate.
 In most cases the reactions subsided spontaneously within one week.
 In one case, treatment was terminated prematurely due to "moderate" headaches and tiredness.
 There were no serious side effects.